 This week’s blogger is Raymond G. Russolillo, CPA, tax partner and leader of Withum’s Family Office service niche.

 In an earlier post we described an interesting charitable technique known as the “conservation easement.”
 In a nutshell, this technique allows you to swap some (permanent) flexibility with respect to your property for a healthy charitable deduction.
 It is designed to encourage taxpayers to preserve open space for conservation or recreation purposes and to protect certain historic structures.
-I encourage you to read the prior post for more details.
 We think it is a great technique because, as we said then and still maintain now, it is the very essence of having your cake and eating it, too.

 But, as in all things tax, you have to make sure you dot your I’s and cross your T’s.
 A recently decided Tax Court case (David R. Gemplerle, et ux. v.
 Commissioner, TC Memo 2016-1) underscores the tax truism that form prevails over substance, especially in cases like this.

 The Gemperle’s owned and lived in a historic home.
 In 2007, they granted a facade easement on the property to the Landmarks Preservation Council of Illinois.
 The Council guided them through the process, including the hiring of an appraiser who subsequently determined the value of the easement to be $108,000 which the taxpayers then claimed on their 2007 tax return.
 On later examination, the IRS disallowed the deduction for the simple reason that the taxpayers did not attach a copy of the appraisal to the return as filed nor did they fully complete Form 8283, Noncash Charitable Contributions.
 The Tax Court agreed with the IRS position, basically eliminating the deduction and, on top of it all, assessing a 20% accuracy-related penalty and a 40% valuation penalty.